darrentukc/project_3/readme.md

 ##### What we plan to do

 Men In Black (MIB) is an entity that researches & monitors the sentiment of people on aliens, whether conspiracies that are made are a little too close to things that the people should not know about.
+Most of this 'information leak' will end up in either /aliens or /space.
+Instead of shutting down reddit or deleting the subreddits, moderating r/aliens could be an efficient way of monitoring.

-They are requesting us, the Reddit Data Science team to create a model to classify reddit posts and identify the key words that differentiates the post from "Aliens" to "Space".
-This would facilitate MIB's intelligence collection efforts about sentiments from ordinary citizens.
-This information can also be useful for other associations to promote its marketing effort on social media, events and podcasts, that in turn can feed information to the mainstream.
+Thus, they are requesting us to create a model to classify reddit posts and identify the key words that differentiates the post from "Aliens" to "Space".
+This can allow them to focus more of their efforts on r/aliens while using the model to flag out posts in r/space that potentially should be in r/aliens.

+Also, the model should be able to generate a list of important words that not only are used to classify the posts, but to give a general sense of the topics of most of the posts.
+This information can also be useful for other associations to promote its marketing effort on social media, events and podcasts, that in turn can feed information to the mainstream.'

 ##### What models will we be exploring